-Instruments supporting research, innovation and digitisation activities where the target group is exclusively composed of SMEs, and small midcaps, will be covered under the SME window.
-However, SMEs and small midcaps will not be excluded from support under the products developed under the RID window.
-In addition, joint products may be structured by combining resources from other windows.

 Market segmentation and identifications of target groups will be done on a sectoral basis (linked to the fields in which the policy priorities will be implemented) and on project or company life-cycle basis (based on market assessment).

 For operations under InvestEU Fund, supported through the contribution of the ETS Innovation Fund, eligibility rules and selection criteria shall be in accordance with Article 10a(8) of Directive 2003/87/EC and delegated acts adopted on its basis.